Medical Assistant Program: Work At the Heart of Healthcare

 - Help Patients – You will get to help patients by performing various clinical skills to make them feel better.

 - Feel Satisfaction – You will start every day with a sense of purpose and finish knowing you helped patients.

 - Be in Demand – You will find many job openings because Medical Assisting jobs are increasing.

 Benefits of an Associate Degree in Medical Assisting

-In the north central MA area, medical assistants earn as much as $49,540 per year*.
-This degree is also beneficial to students who are looking to complete an associate degree to advance their employment in the healthcare field.
+In the North Central Mass. area, medical assistants earn as much as $49,540 per year*.
+Th medial assisting degree is also beneficial to students who are looking to complete an associate degree to advance their employment in the healthcare field.

 Hands-On Healthcare Experience

 As part of this program, you will get to complete an Externship to practice your clinical and administrative skills in a real-world setting.
 You will be placed in a real medical office, clinic, or healthcare practice to gain valuable experience and be fully involved in the environment of healthcare.

 Many healthcare employers prefer that their medical assistants be CMA (Certified Medical Assistant) certified.
 MWCC has partnered with the American Association of Medical Assistants (AAMA) to provide you with the skills and training needed to earn this certification in one of your courses (MAS240- Medical Assisting Seminar), so you will receive the highest standard of education in medical assisting.